 8. The specific rules that apply to the procurement of care or support contracts, at these different threshold levels, are described in some more detail below.

-- publish a Contract Notice or Prior Information Notice (PIN) as a call for competition (unless it is a direct award without competition) on PCS for onward transmission to the OJEU;
+publish a contract notice or prior information notice (PIN) as a call for competition (unless it is a direct award without competition) on PCS for onward transmission to FTS (or TED where applicable)

-- continue to follow a process that ensures the observance of the TFEU fundamental principles of transparency, equal treatment and non-discrimination, proportionality and mutual recognition.
+continue to follow a process that ensures the observance of principles of procurement

 Also regulations 58(1) and 58(3) of the Public Contracts (Scotland) Regulations 2015 require that a public body must consider whether any of the mandatory exclusion grounds referred to in those regulations apply in respect of the potential service provider.